-Decisions are made by the annual general assembly, a board of five members as well as a supervisory board of 6 people.
+Decisions are made by the annual general assembly, a board of five members as well as a supervisory board of six people.
 The decision process is democratic.

 With regard to supporting people with mental illnesses or disabilities, it is a FairShares enterprise.
 In the case of the services and products from carpentry works, users/customers do not seem to be involved.
-It seems it could easily be converted in to a FairShares enterprise.
+It seems it could easily be converted into a FairShares enterprise.

-The social cooperative is part of the social cooperative innovation movement in Bavaria which is supported and funded by the Bavarian regional government.
+The social co-operative is part of the social co-operative innovation movement in Bavaria which is supported and funded by the Bavarian regional government.
 It claims to be a socially innovative in the way it organises the contribution of socially segregated people with disabilities to be able to partake in decision making and ownership processes.

-Fair Shar es Pı rincip le Overall Case Name (Filename in DropBox) Author 1 2 3 4 5 Score Germany-02-MutmacherMenschen Augsburg VSBI 1 2 2 1 1 1.4
+Faiı rShai res P Overall Case Name (Filename in DropBox) Author 1 2 3 4 5 Score 02-MutmacherMenchenAugsburg VSBI 1 2 2 1 1 1.4

-Comments: No evidence yet of an active multi-stakeholder model, but the enterprise is committed to cooperative principles.
+Comments: No evidence yet of an active multi-stakeholder model, but the enterprise is committed to co-operative principles.